diggit/wthr_station/README.md

 ## STATUS
 * working, needs webpage design improvement
 * look at: http://m72.dkm.cz or http://meteo-chodov.tk
-* Temperature measurements from BMP085 are quite accurate.
-Sometimes happen, that sensor returs 0°C instead of real value.
+* ~~Temperature measurements from BMP085 are quite accurate.~~ Sometimes happen, that sensor returs 0°C instead of real value.
 I was unable to fix it up.
-New temperature sensor board development is in progress.
-Sensors are 3 ADT7410 16bit i2c ICs.
+* Extension board with 3 temperature sensors ADT7410 16bit i2c ICs is working.
+BMP085 reports higher temperature, 1.5°C (approx) above new sensor's value.
 * my 3D printer is not functional now, but I prepared top housing part for new light sensor.
 This sensor is in queue.